ericstoneking/42/README.txt

 DecodeString" error.
 Use your debugger to trace back where the error was generated.
 (The actual mistake may be at that line, or may be somewhere upstream.)

+3)  Line endings.
+Natively, Windows uses CRLF, OSX uses CR, and *nix uses LF (I think I got those right...)
+Text editors, etc, are better these days at tolerating unexpected line endings than they used to be, but this is something you should check if something goes awry.
+For example, there are reports that git, in an effort to be helpful, might regularize your line endings.
+This might cause some text files to fail being read in properly by 42 on other platforms.
+One reported outcome is graphics shader code not compiling correctly, resulting in gray worlds or other graphics issues.
+Something to watch for.